MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/readiness-assessment-fix.md

 **Advisory**

-Make sure that Windows PowerShell scripts in your Azure AD organization do *not* target any Microsoft Manage Desktop devices or users.
+Make sure that Windows PowerShell scripts in your Azure AD organization don't target any Microsoft Manage Desktop devices or users.
 For more information, see [Use PowerShell scripts on Windows 10 devices in Intune](https://docs.microsoft.com/mem/intune/apps/intune-management-extension).

 ### Security baselines